nguyen263/Python/README.md

 4. Netflix Data Analysis - I analyze my Netflix data and provide answers to three key questions regarding the duration of TV shows I have watched.

 5. Amazon Order Analysis — I analyze my Amazon data and provide answers to three critical questions about my purchases.

+6. Investigating Netflix Movies - A bonus project that I found on DataCamp to apply what I learned